By Jill Shaughnessy

 Maya is a 21-year-old college student who currently attends Ohio State University in Columbus, Ohio.
 Maya struggled with food insecurity before going to college.
 As a high school student, she relied on her mother’s Supplemental Nutrition Assistance Program (SNAP) benefits, commonly referred to as food stamps, to supplement her family.
 When she entered university, she was no longer receiving any government benefits nor financial support from her mother.
 Maya was used to working 40 hours a week to help support herself, her sisters, and her mother.
 Once entering college, this all changed.

 “I think a lot of people think college at a four-year university is a luxury, but it shouldn’t be,” she says.
 “When I was living with my mom, she couldn’t really help me, I was helping her.
 Since parents can’t always step in, the government should be the helping hand because we are just starting off on our own”.

 Maya recalls a time when she was not able to make ends meet for the semester.
-She was denied a loan and couldn’t figure out how to continue to take all of her classes and pay for groceries.
+She was denied a loan even through the best cash advance apps and couldn’t figure out how to continue to take all of her classes and pay for groceries.
 She sat down with her roommates and they looked at her budget.
 She had bills to pay and was unable to manage everything.
 Her roommates offered to pay for her food for the term.